IvisionLab/dns-panoramic-images-v2/README.md

 ```

 ## Previous Works
-This data set and its corresponding paper give continuity to other works of ours.
+This data set and its corresponding paper are a continuation of works of our group.
 Please, consider reading and citing:

 - B. Silva, L. Pinheiro, L. Oliveira, and M. Pithon, “A study on tooth segmentation and numbering using end-to-end deep neural networks,” in Conference on Graphics, Patterns and Images.
 IEEE, 2020.